 During installation or after an upgrade from a version of AM earlier than 6.5, AM deploys a number of secret stores.
 You can use them as an example to configure your own secret stores.
-For more information, see About the Default Secret Stores.
+For more information, see Secrets, certificates, and keys.